Skip to main content

 13 mentions Positive Neutral Negative

-The game's stability is widely criticized, with numerous reports of bugs, glitches, and unclear hitboxes that detract from the overall experience.
+The game's stability is heavily criticized, with numerous reports of bugs, glitches, and unclear hitboxes that detract from the overall experience.
 Players have encountered issues ranging from minor graphical glitches to significant gameplay-affecting bugs, particularly during boss fights.
-While some users report not experiencing major problems, the consensus suggests that stability is a significant concern, making the game feel unfinished and frustrating.
+While some users report not experiencing major problems, the consensus is that the game is plagued by instability, making it frustrating to play.

 • “I found some small glitches and a few weird hitboxes; also, there's no map, so it gets a bit messy at the end.”